ostracod/breadbytecode-asm/README.md

 `BYTECODE_VER ver`
 Declares the bytecode version number to be used in the application.

-`DEF name, constant`
+`DEF name, expression`
-Declares a constant.
+Declares an alias to an expression.

 `PATH_DEP name, path, depModifiers`
 Declares a simple dependency with an explicit path.